HospitalRun/hospitalrun.io/_posts/2016-06-03-why-hospitalrun.markdown

 With HospitalRun, we saw the opportunity to give health care professionals in exceptionally constrained environments back the only resource we can't make more of: their time.

+Going forward, we're purposing to metric the system to not only inform requirements but also to baseline the time it takes to accomplish common tasks so that future feature development can seek to improve on those measurements.
+The result of every feature should be time given back to more doctors, nurses, and administrators so that their attention can go where it should - on the patients and families they serve.

 ## 4) Embracing Offline First
-Not only because offline first met our "carry records into the field" requirement but also because we believe that it's just the right thing to do with business applications, we wanted to make offline first a real part of the project from the beginning.
+Not only because offline first met our "carry records into the field" requirement but also because we believe that it's just the right thing to do with modern business applications, we wanted to make offline first a core principle of the project from the beginning.

 <p>
  <img src="/img/ALA386_designoffline.jpg" alt="offline first" style="max-height:300px" /><br/>